AM5800/self_drifing_car/advanced_lanes_detection/readme.md

 ####1.
 Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

 The code for this step is contained in file [camera_cal/calibration.py](camera_cal/calibration.py).
-I have created class ChessboardCalibrator to automate calibration process.
+I have created class `ChessboardCalibrator` to automate calibration process.
 I feed chessobaord images to this class via `add_chessboard_image` function.
 This functions accepts image and expected pattern size.
 Then I detect chessboard corners in the image with `cv2.findChessboardCorners`.
 If they are found I add them to `__image_points` list.

 Then I prepare object points.
 Assuming that found image points are mapped to (x, y, 0) points on a plane.
 Object points are added to `__object_points` list.

 After all calibration images were processed I use `__object_points` and `__image_points` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

-![d][calibration.png]
+![img/calibration.png][img/calibration.png]
 Left - is original image.
 Righ is undistorted one

+`ChessboardCalibrator` is also able to save and load computed coefficients to file.
+Thus actual computation takes place only once.

+There were aslo a few minor issues while developing this part of project:
+1) Some images had size not equal to 720x1280.
+2) OpenCV was not able to find chessboard pattern on 2 images.
+Documentation for `findChessboardCorners` `requires white space (like a square-thick border, the wider the better)`.
+This does not hold for those mentioned images.

+For both cases I just skip _bad_ images.
+Because there is enough more then enough calibration data to do that.

 ###Pipeline (single images)